-Women entering surrogacy are typically placed on a regimen of hormone therapies to aid in preparing the uterus for the embryo transfer and aid in maintaining the pregnancy.
-Some of the medications you can expect to be on during your medical cycle include:
+Women entering surrogacy are typically placed on a regimen of hormone therapies to aid in preparing the uterus for the embryo transfer, and aid in maintaining the pregnancy.
+Some of the medications you can expect to be on during your medical cycle may include:

 - Estrogen– You are likely to be on at least one form of estrogen supplement.
 This is to build the uterine lining.
-Common forms include a small oral pill (Estrace) and/or an intramuscular injection (Delestrogen.)
+Common forms include Estrace (pill) and/or Delestrogen (intramuscular injection).

 - Progesterone– Most surrogates will be on progesterone for many weeks.
 Progesterone is used to mimic pregnancy in the body and sustain a viable early pregnancy.
-Common forms are vaginal suppositories (Endometrin) and intramuscular injections compounded with oil (Ethyl Oleate, Sesame Oil, or Olive Oil are common.)
+Common forms are vaginal suppositories (Endometrin), patches, and intramuscular injections compounded with oil (Ethyl Oleate, Sesame Oil, or Olive Oil are common.)

 - Medrol– This is a short term steroid administered orally prior to transfer.
 It is given to suppress the surrogate’s immune system in hopes of encouraging embryo implantation and potential pregnancy.

 - Prednisone– This is another steroid form, administered (pill) for the same purpose of immune system suppression, but given over a prolonged period of time.